Valentine Pelka: Career

-In 1999, he appeared in the British TV soap opera Family Affairs as Simon Thornton.
-His sister, Kazia, was also a leading player in Family Affairs; however, that was after Valentine had appeared in the soap opera.
-Of the feature films in which Valentine has performed, the best-known was Roman Polanski's 2002 film The Pianist.
-His supporting comedic role in Under the Tuscan Sun was performed mute.
-He returned to stage work in 2013 when he reprised his role as John Lennon in Sandy Marshall's biopic And in the End at the Jeremy Street Theatre in London.
+The same year, Pelka appeared in the British TV soap opera Family Affairs as Simon Thornton.
+His sister, Kazia, was also a leading player in Family Affairs; however, that was after he had appeared in the soap opera.
+Of the feature films in which Pelka has performed, the best-known was Roman Polanski's 2002 film The Pianist.
+His supporting comedic role in Under the Tuscan Sun (2003) was performed mute.
+In 2004, he appeared at the Edinburgh Fringe Festival as John Lennon in Sandy Marshall's biopic And in the End, which he later reprised in 2013 at the Jeremy Street Theatre in London.